MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/EU-data-storage-locations.md

 # Data locations for the European Union

-When you use Microsoft 365 services, we start with the assumption that our enterprise customers would like to have their business data stored and processed close to home.
-Wherever possible, we do just that.
-To keep your data in datacenters nearest to you, we store your data based on the business location you provide when you create your tenant.
-To choose storage locations that are meaningful to your organization’s businesses, you may create as many tenants for your organization as you would like.

-With Microsoft 365 you create amazing content, and we protect and secure it.
-You can access, rectify, restrict the processing of, delete and export your data at any time and from any location.
-We encrypt it in transit and at rest.
-Additionally, through our ever-expanding network of datacenters across the globe, we automatically store it in regions close to where your busines is located wherever possible.

 ## Your data is your business

-Microsoft recognizes the importance of maintaining the privacy and confidentiality of your data.
+Microsoft recognizes the importance of maintaining the privacy and confidentiality of your business data.
 Your data belongs to you, and you can access, modify, or delete it at any time.
 Microsoft will not use your data without your consent and, when we have your consent, we use your data to provide only the services you have chosen.
 If you leave one of our services, we ensure your continued ownership of your data, following strict standards and processes to remove the data from our systems.

 >[!Note]
 >Customer data (also referred to as “your data” or “your business data”) means all data, including text, sound, video or image files, and software that you provide to Microsoft or that’s provided on your behalf through your use of Microsoft enterprise online services, excluding Microsoft Professional Services.
 It includes customer content, which is the data you upload for storage or processing and apps you upload for distribution through a Microsoft enterprise cloud service.
 For example, customer content includes Exchange Online email and attachments, SharePoint Online site content, or instant messaging conversations.